World News | US Attorney General Releases First Phase of Jeffrey Epstein Files, Says Files Shed Light on His Extensive Network | LatestLY

 Washington, DC [US], February 28 (ANI): US Attorney General Pamela Bondi on Thursday declassified and released files related to convicted sex offender Jeffrey Epstein and his sexual exploitation of more than 250 underage girls at his homes in New York and Florida, among other locations.

-The first phase of released files largely comprise documents that have been previously leaked but never released in a formal capacity by the US government.
-Pamela Bondi said that the first phase of files released on Thursday sheds light on Epstein's network, according to the US Department of Justice press release.
+The first phase of released files essentially comprises documents that have been previously leaked but never released in a formal capacity by the US government.
+According to the US Department of Justice press release, Pamela Bondi said that the first phase of files released on Thursday sheds light on Epstein's network.

-She stated, "This Department of Justice is following through on President Trump's commitment to transparency and lifting the veil on the disgusting actions of Jeffrey Epstein and his co-conspirators."
+"This Department of Justice is following through on President Trump's commitment to transparency and lifting the veil on the disgusting actions of Jeffrey Epstein and his co-conspirators," she stated

 "The first phase of files released today sheds light on Epstein's extensive network and begins to provide the public with long overdue accountability," she added.